 • select from a range of investment options, and

 • specify who will receive either the residual balance of your account or continue the pension after your death.
-Please see our offer documents for more information about beneficiaries.
+Please see our article Who receives your super when you pass away?

-You can adjust all of these to ensure your pension continues to suit your changing circumstances.
+You can adjust all of these features if needed so that your pension continues to suit your changing circumstances.

 This flexibility is one of the reasons many financial advisers recommend ABPs as the cornerstone of a retirement income plan.